wp-plugins/slider-wd/readme.txt

 *   Watermark image size.
 Define the size (in percentage for the responsive look) of the image used for the watermark.
 *   Watermark position.
 Choose the positioning of the watermark from the available 9 options.

 4.7 CSS.
 You can add custom CSS in the box below to apply custom changes to the slider.
-The changes will override the original styles.
+The changes will override the original styles coming as default with the slider.

 Step 5: Publishing the created Slider.
 To insert the Slider into a Page or a Post:

 You can insert the created Slider into a page or post.
-Go to the Post or Page.
+Go to the mentioned Post or Page.
 Here you will see "Insert Slider" button with a Slider icon.
 Press the button, Select the slider and press Insert.

-In addition, you can insert the shortcode manually.
+In addition, you can insert the shortcode of the slider manually.
 The corresponding shortcode is displayed next to the created slider in Slider WD>Sliders section under Shortcode column.

 To insert the Slider within the Theme.